huggingface/blog/image-search-datasets.md

 ### Trying a bunch of prompts ✨

-Now we have a function for getting a few results we can try a bunch of different prompts:
+Now we have a function for getting a few results, we can try a bunch of different prompts:

 - For some of these I'll choose prompts which are a broad 'category' i.e. 'a musical instrument' or 'an animal', others are specific i.e. 'a guitar'.